deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “A Gaoian’s sense of smell is many orders of magnitude more sensitive than ours,” he explained.
 “And I gather the Great Father’s nose is legendarily sensitive.”

 “Exactly.”
 Daar again flicked an ear and snorted air out of his nose as though trying to dislodge whatever scent had so assaulted him.
 “Trust me, I can smell it.
 It’s...uh, redolent of sour oil, and byproducts of semiconductor manufacture.
-It’s, uh…a litlte bit *metallic.* Yeah.
+It’s, uh…a little bit *metallic.* Yeah.
 Ain’t no living thing should stink that way.”

 “It won’t be a *powerful* scent,” Nofl elaborated.
 “His body is releasing the actual odorants in negligible amounts, but I daresay there don’t need to be many of them.”